 Innovative startups: concrete applications for companies and their customers

 Collaborative adventures are promising for all sectors of activity.
 They are nonetheless being applied today, which justifies the confidence of large corporations in future structures.
-The automotive industry is seeing the rise of several innovative companies.
-The startup Wizmi developed a driver assistance technology.
+The automotive industry is seeing the rise of several innovations such as Wizmi, a driver assistance technology that has been co-developed by BNP Paribas Cardif with Altran.
 It is based on facial recognition and biometric data to prevent driving incidents such as signs of fatigue.
 Many young companies develop artificial intelligence and machine learning to assist individuals, such as DataSine, a powerful program capable of analyzing customer needs and responding to them in a personalized way.
 Data and smart objects are already operational technologies, as BNP Paribas Cardif supports innovative startups in Italy such as Spiixi, a chatbox ("chatbox") that assists the insured, or Amyco, a system for centralizing medical information.
 Innovation has already significantly improved services: all insured persons can now carry out an electrocardiogram before consulting a specialist thanks to D-Heart.

 BNP Paribas Cardif, a player in innovation that provides support for startups